 The Funding Agreement outlines the responsibilities of all parties (the administering organisation, the ARC, the Chief Investigators and Partner Investigators), including payment of funding, use of funding, specified personnel, transfers, audit and monitoring, reporting requirements and termination of the agreement.
 As Chief Investigator you are responsible for ensuring that the research funds are expended in accordance with the terms and conditions of your grant, and that all reporting requirements are met.

 There are different Funding Agreements for each ARC scheme and grant round.
 You can view or download a copy of your Funding Agreement on the ARC website here.

-An agreement with collaborators, if required, and all necessary all necessary ethics and other approvals must be in place prior to the commencement of a project.
+An agreement with collaborators, if required, and all necessary ethics and other approvals must be in place prior to the commencement of a project.
 Research Development and Support (RDS) is the only source of authorisation for the release of research funds and this will only be given once the Office is satisfied that all internal and external requirements have been met.

 The Grants Finance Office is responsible for the financial administration of all research grants, special purpose funds and consulting funds, including:

 - Loading budgets where applicable

 For further information on any of the above or to obtain contact details please visit the Grants Finance Office website.